 - Are advanced security mechanisms such as PKCE or proof-of-possession tokens relevant to me?

-With their research background, Hackmanit employees have state-of-the-art knowledge and offer you the opportunity to commission expertise on various IT security topics.
-We will be pleased to advise you on the design and implementation of various web services solutions (SOAP and REST), Single Sign-On procedures (SAML, OAuth and OpenID Connect), Information Rights Management (Microsoft RMS, Azure Rights Management and Oracle IRM), cryptographic procedures (selection of appropriate cipher suites and extensions for TLS) or web applications.
+Hackmanit employees have state-of-the-art knowledge due to their research background, offering you opportunity to commission expertise on various IT security topics.
+We would be pleased to advise you on the design and implementation of various web services solutions (SOAP and REST), Single Sign-On procedures (SAML, OAuth and OpenID Connect), Information Rights Management (Microsoft RMS, Azure Rights Management and Oracle IRM), cryptographic procedures (selection of appropriate cipher suites and extensions for TLS), or web applications.

 Public Expertise (2)